 - Order a surprise gift by mail.
 Write and send off a letter.
 Most of us have had our lives turned upside down.

 - Take time to enjoy.
 Stop and smell the flowers.
 Notice how many shades of yellow are in a daffodil.
 Count how many different trees you see in a park.

-- Take time to listen.
+- Take time to listen; hear the birds chirp and frogs croak.
 What types of sounds do you hear in the morning?
 Or, at night?
-Hear the birds chirp.
-Listen to the frogs.
 Hear the fire snap in the fire pit.
 Listen to the owl hoot far off in the distance.

 - Take time to see.
-The leaves sway back and forth.
-The stars shine and sparkle.
-The clouds glide by.
+Watch the clouds glide by.
+See the stars and the leaves sway back and forth.

 We mourn together as a nation.
 Lay aside political views.
 Honor those who have lost their lives in service to our county.
 Let’s learn from past mistakes, so we can move forward together toward a new normal.